-And that’s why so many marketers’ are segmenting their emails, right?
+And that’s why so many marketers’ are segmenting their emails.

-As 9 out of 10 email marketers’ do not segment their database.
+Case study: 9 out of 10 emails, marketers’ do not segment their database.

-- So, here Segment by industry: Do you offer services and products to businesses or consumers?
+Do you offer services and products to businesses or consumers?
 Knowing the industry of your subscribers is a great way to segment your email campaigns.
-For example, a business that sells car parts would engage at a much higher rate if they receive email campaigns on car products, compared to a business that sells software.
+For example, a company that sells car parts would engage at a much higher rate if they receive email campaigns on car products than a business that sells software.

-- Segment by sales cycle: Early stage buyers will not be ready for an aggressive sales pitch or one-to-one demo but, they will be more appreciative to receive an industry research white paper.
-On the other end of the cycle, buyers who are ready to buy will respond well to product webinars or free trial offers.are a few examples for you to get started with segmentation:
+First stage buyers will not be ready for an aggressive sales pitch or one-to-one demo, but they will be more responsive to receive an industry research white paper.
+On the other end of the cycle, consumers ready to buy will respond well to product webinars or free trial offers.

-In 2012, 27% of all marketing emails were opened on a mobile device.
+In 2012, 27% of subscribers opened all marketing emails via mobile.

-When you send an email to a subscriber who reads their emails on their mobile device, but the email is not optimized for that device, what do you think they do with?
+When you send an email to a subscriber who reads their emails on their mobile device, but the email is not optimized for that device, what do you think they do with it?

 Mostly, they will unsubscribe or delete it.

 So why is it that almost half of all emails are still not mobile friendly?